Matt32609/5-questions-about-Malaysia/README.md

 ---------------------------------------------------------------------------------------------------
 Hello there 👋

-This repository was created just for fun using what I learned during the 42KL Discovery Piscine (February 2026).
+This repository was created just for fun using what I learnt during the 42KL Discovery Piscine (February 2026).

 This quiz will ask you general questions about Malaysia.
 -------------------------------------------------------------------------------------------------------